 Income tax treatment depends on whether or not the individual is resident in Cyprus for tax purposes (see Question 2, Residence).
-There is no distinction between Cypriots and foreign nationals in this context.
+There is no distinction between Cypriots and nationals of other countries in this context.

 Residents must pay income tax on their worldwide income, whether that income is remitted to Cyprus or not.